-To install a Smart Card, do the following:
+To insert a Smart Card, do the following:

-1. Insert the Smart Card into the Smart Card slot with the metal connectors facing up.
+- 1. Insert the Smart Card into the Smart Card slot with the metal connectors facing up. - 2.
 Press the Smart Card gently to ensure a firm connection is made.
-The computer will identify the Smart Card and display an icon in the Windows Taskbar.

-- When inserting a Smart Card into the Smart Card slot, make sure to confirm that the card is oriented correctly before inserting. - Insert the Smart Card until it reaches the end of the Smart Card slot.
+When inserting a Smart Card into the Smart Card slot, make sure to confirm that the card is oriented correctly before inserting.

+- Insert the Smart Card until it reaches the end of the Smart Card slot.
 The Smart Card is partially extended beyond the chassis edge.
-Do not attempt to insert it further. - Always remove the Smart Card from the Smart Card slot before moving the computer. - Remove the Smart Card after use.
+Do not attempt to insert it further. - Always remove the Smart Card from the Smart Card slot before moving the computer. - Before removing the Smart Card, confirm that the Smart Card is not working with any program or system. - Remove the Smart Card after use. - Be careful not to bend the Smart Card while removing it from the computer.